Arthur Jones-Nevill

 He was dismissed from the post of Surveyor General on 30 August 1752, following accusations of maladministration: he had failed to procure contractors for the upkeep of Ireland's barracks, one of his primary responsibilities as Surveyor General.
 However, he managed to sell the office on to his successor, Thomas Eyre.
 The "politically motivated" affair continued until the following year, when on 23 November 1753, he was expelled from Parliament.
 During the 1750s, attempts were made by John Rochfort, MP for Mullingar, to recoup the losses caused, through the introduction of several unsuccessful bills intended "To oblige Arthur Jones Nevill, esquire, late engineer and surveyor-general, at his own expense, and without any further charge to the public, to make good the defects in the several barracks, built, re-built and repaired under his direction, and to complete the same in the most effectual manner, according to the several contracts entered into for that purpose."

 Jones-Nevill was a patron of the arts, installing a continental stucco ceiling in his new house at 40 St Stephen's Green, later known as Tracton House.
 When the house was demolished in 1912 the ceiling stucco work was transferred to the state apartments in Dublin Castle.
 He subscribed to a number of books on architecture and surveying.

 He was also known for having sent the painter Jacob Ennis to Italy in 1753–1757.
+On his return he decorated he ceilings of Jones-Nevill's property at 14 Rutland Square.

-In 1761, he returned to Parliament as MP for Wexford Borough.
+In 1761, he returned to Parliament as MP for Wexford.
 He introduced a number of bills, including proposals "For the further encouragement of planting timber trees" (1765) and "For the better regulating of buildings in the city of Dublin, the liberties and suburbs thereof" (1769).